djwrisley/HDME/index.md

 ### Workshop Goals

-The main goals of the workshop are fourfold:
+There are four main goals of the workshop:

 1. to learn where we might obtain spatial data relevant to our research interests, or capture data from analog sources through digitization,
 2. to explore modeling data for a research project having a spatial dimension,